tristanengst/ScriptsAndAliases/README.md

 # 📜 Scripts and Aliases
-Useful scripts and their aliases, and more aliases useful for manipulating SLURM and other ML jobs.
+Useful scripts and aliases useful for manipulating SLURM and other ML jobs.

 ### Installation
 The aliases expect Python scripts to live in the `~/.ScriptsAndAliases` directory: